 You can do it too.
 Just start.
 Start leading yourself well today.
-Start working on that project you’ve wanted to today.
+Start working on that project you’ve wanted to do today.
 Start that podcast as a full-on amateur hour basement show.
 Don’t worry about being perfect for an audience of 1000 that you don’t have (yet).
-Do it for yourself or friend or family member.
+Do it for yourself or a friend or family member.
 I just want you to start and then figure it out from there.

 Your audience size truly does not matter.
-What matters is that you are willing to influence others one person at a time.
+What matters is that you are willing to influence others, one person, at a time.

 Make a better tomorrow.